shaunlebron/blinky/README.md

 * 8: Mercator:
 * 9: Miller:
 * 10: Panini:
+* 11: Gumby Cylinder:
+* 12: Gumby Sphere:

 #### Motion Sickness:
 Some lenses may induce nausea!
 I find that the **stereographic** lenses do not, as they are the only true perspective projections here.
-I recommend an fov of 180-200 using Stereographic or Panini
+I recommend an fov of 180-200 using Stereographic, Panini, or Gumby